idogrusoz/osoc19-open-recognition-starter/README.md

-# osoc19-open-recognition
 <div>
 <img src="https://2019.summerofcode.be/static/img/logo/logo-osoc-color.svg" height="200px" />
 <img src="https://2019.summerofcode.be/static/img/partners-svg/hackyourfuture.svg" height="200px"/>
 <img src="https://pbs.twimg.com/profile_images/1101803658893819904/xYuEus4g_400x400.png" height="200px" />
 </div>

+<h1>Open Trust</h1>

+<h3>Build by Hack Your Future Belgium students <a href="https://github.com/bitomagira">Steve Bitomagira</a>,
+  <a href="https://github.com/idogrusoz">Ibrahim Dogrusoz</a> and <a href="https://github.com/TamarAsashvili">Tamar Asashvili</a>  during the Open Summer of Code 2019 for Open Recognition Belgium </h3>

-A web app based on the idea that users are not allowed to introduce themselves on their profile pages.
+Open Trust is a web app based on the idea that users are not allowed to introduce themselves on their profile pages.
 They need to build a common trust relationship with another user.
 After the establishment of the trust realtionship a user can make comments recognize the skills of the other user.

 <strong>1.
 VIEWING A PROFILE</strong>